Chapter 1: About Vanderbilt University

 The Law School, founded as one of the original departments of the University, offers the Doctor of Jurisprudence and the Master of Laws.

 The Department of Medicine (now School of Medicine) conferred its first diplomas in 1875 as part of an agreement with the University of Nashville Medical Department.
 Vanderbilt split ties with the University of Nashville in 1895, and finally moved to the main campus in 1925.
-The School of Medicine offers the Doctor of Medicine, Master of Public Health, Master of Science in Clinical Investigation, Master of Laboratory Investigation, Master of Education of the Deaf, Master of Science of Medical Physics, Master of Health Professions Education, Master of Science (Speech Language Pathology), Master of Science in Applied Clinical Informatics, Doctor of Audiology, and Doctor of Medical Physics.
+The School of Medicine offers the Doctor of Medicine, the Master of Public Health, the Master of Science in Clinical Investigation, the Master of Laboratory Investigation, the Master of Education of the Deaf, the Master of Science of Medical Physics, the Master of Health Professions Education, the Master of Science (Speech Language Pathology), the Master of Science in Applied Clinical Informatics, the Doctor of Audiology, and the Doctor of Medical Physics.

 The School of Nursing, has a history dating back to 1909, and began offering the Master of Science in Nursing in 1955.
 The School offers the Master of Science in Nursing and Doctor of Nursing Practice.

 The Owen Graduate School of Management was established in 1969.
-The Owen School offers the Master of Business Administration, Master of Science in Finance, Master of Accountancy, and Master of Management in Health Care.
+The Owen School offers the Master of Business Administration, the Master of Science in Finance, the Master of Accountancy, the Master of Marketing, and the Master of Management in Health Care.

-Peabody College traces its roots to Davidson Academy, organized in 1785, eleven years before the founding of the state of Tennessee.
-It operated as an independent professional school of education from 1875 until its merger with Vanderbilt in 1979.
+Peabody College of Education and Human Development traces its roots to Davidson Academy, organized in 1785, eleven years before the founding of the state of Tennessee.
+Peabody operated as an independent professional school of education from 1875 until its merger with Vanderbilt in 1979.
 The Peabody College of Education and Human Development offers the Bachelor of Science, the Master of Education, the Master of Public Policy, and the Doctor of Education.

 Vanderbilt University is governed by a Board of Trust which appoints the Chancellor as the Chief Officer.
-The University’s other administrative officers serve at the pleasure of the Chancellor and include the Provost and Vice Chancellor for Academic Affairs, the Vice Chancellor for Investments and Chief Investment Officer, the Vice Chancellor for Administration, the Vice Chancellor for Finance and Chief Financial Officer, the Vice Chancellor for Public Affairs, the Vice Chancellor for Athletics and University Affairs, the Vice Chancellor for Development and Alumni Relations, the Vice Chancellor for Information Technology, and the Vice Chancellor, General Counsel and Secretary.
-Each of the ten schools of the University is led by a dean, nine of whom report to the Provost and the Dean of the School of Medicine who reports to the Chancellor.
+The University’s other administrative officers serve at the pleasure of the Chancellor and include the Provost and Vice Chancellor for Academic Affairs, the Vice Chancellor for Investments and Chief Investment Officer, the Vice Chancellor for Administration, Vice Chancellor for Communications, the Vice Chancellor for Finance and Chief Financial Officer, the Vice Chancellor for Public Affairs, the Vice Chancellor for Athletics and University Affairs and Athletics Director, the Vice Chancellor for Development and Alumni Relations, the Vice Chancellor for Information Technology, the Vice Chancellor for Equity, Diversity and Inclusion and Chief Diversity Officer, and the Vice Chancellor, General Counsel and Secretary.
+Each of the ten schools of the University, with the exception of the School of Medicine, is led by a dean who reports to the Provost.
+The Dean of the School of Medicine reports to the Chancellor, while the Dean of Basic Sciences, within the School of Medicine, reports to the Provost.

-Vanderbilt University and Vanderbilt University Medical Center became separate non-profit entities in 2016.
+Vanderbilt University and Vanderbilt University Medical Center (VUMC) became separate non-profit entities in 2016.
 They operate under an Academic Affiliation Agreement to support one another and fulfill their related missions.
 As part of this agreement, based on their roles and appointments, faculty may be employed by Vanderbilt University Medical Center.
 These faculty continue to have their faculty appointments with Vanderbilt University and are covered by the Vanderbilt University Faculty Manual.
-Such faculty render services to, and are responsible to, both Vanderbilt University and the Vanderbilt University Medical Center.
+Such faculty render services to, and are responsible to, both Vanderbilt University and the (VUMC).